 If you’re feeling a little less vindictive, cast out the general bad vibes in your life, sort of like a spiritual cleansing.

-How to get there: From Causeway Bay MTR Station, Exit A, walk 6 mins to Canal Road Flyover.
+How to get there: From Causeway Bay MTR Station, Exit A, walk 6min to Canal Road Flyover (Google Maps)

 7) Day Trip to Lantau Island via Ngong Ping 360